Upper and Lower Bounds on the Performance of Kernel PCA: Introduction

-Bounds in \cite{shawe-taylor2005eigenspectrum} include a Rademacher complexity.
-Rademacher complexity terms are known to be challenging to compute in many settings as they typically blow up combinatorially.
-To provide more numerically friendly results, we investigate a different route than \cite{shawe-taylor2005eigenspectrum} and introduce the first PAC-Bayesian study of kernel PCA which, as a byproduct, allows to replace the Rademacher term by a Kullback-Leibler divergence (which has a closed form when distributions are Gaussian, and can be approximated by Monte Carlo in other cases).
-PAC-Bayes theory is a powerful framework to study generalisation properties of randomised predictors, and was introduced in the seminal works of \cite{shawe1997pac,McAllester1998,McAllester1999}.
-PAC-Bayes theory has then been developed further by \cite{seeger2002,McAllester2003,maurer2004note,catoni2007} among others.
-PAC-Bayes has emerged in the past few years as one of the promising leads to study generalisation properties of deep neural networks \citep{conf/uai/Dziugaite2017,letarte2019}.
-A surge of recent papers in a variety of different settings illustrates the flexibility and relevance of PAC-Bayes as a principled tool \citep{conf/icml/Amit2018,conf/icml/Dziugaite2018,conf/nips/Dziugaite2018,conf/nips/Rivasplata2018,rivasplata2020, holland2019,haddouche2020,nozawa2020,mhammedi19pac,mhammedi2020pacbayesian,cantelobre2020pacbayesian}.
-We refer to the recent survey \cite{guedj2019primer} and tutorial \cite{GueSTICML}, and the paper \cite{rivasplata2020}, for details on PAC-Bayes theory.
+In this work, we investigate a different route and introduce the first PAC-Bayesian study of kernel PCA which, as a byproduct, allows to replace the Rademacher term in \citet{shawe-taylor2005eigenspectrum} by a Kullback-Leibler divergence (which has a closed form when distributions are Gaussian, and can be approximated by Monte Carlo in other cases).
+PAC-Bayes theory is a powerful framework to study generalisation properties of randomised predictors, and was introduced in the seminal works of \citet{shawe1997pac,McAllester1998,McAllester1999}.
+PAC-Bayes theory has then been developed further by \citet{seeger2002,McAllester2003,maurer2004note,catoni2007} among others.
+We refer to the recent surveys \citet{guedj2019primer,alquier2021user} and tutorial \citet{GueSTICML}, for details on PAC-Bayes theory.

-\paragraph{Our contributions.} We aim at PAC and PAC-Bayesian bounds on the performance of kernel PCA.
-We provide empirical PAC bounds which improve on those from \cite{shawe-taylor2005eigenspectrum}.
-We introduce the first PAC-Bayes lower and upper bounds for kernel PCA, which clarify the merits and limitations of the overall method.
-These results are unprecedented, to the best of our knowledge.
+\paragraph{Our contributions.} Our work provides fully computable guarantees for KPCA efficiency.
+We furnish a first bound which improve on one from \citet{shawe-taylor2005eigenspectrum} in the sense that fast rates are achievable when the dimension of the projected subspace is sufficiently high.
+The form of this bound resembles bounds from \citet{blanchard2007statistical} but our result holds for a more general class of kernel.
+We also state a second bound which introduces a new empirical notion of variance, which shed a new light on the importance of appropriate datasets for efficient KPCA.